Missouri Online Sports Betting Goes Live Dec. 1 — Here’s Who’s Taking Bets

 While online casino gaming remains illegal, there have been multiple efforts to change that.
 Notably, in 2021, Missouri Representative Dan Shaul introduced HB 1364, which proposed a regulatory framework for online casino gaming alongside sports betting.
 The bill did not advance beyond committee, but it marked one of the first formal legislative attempts to legalize iGaming in the state.

-In subsequent years (2022–2023), additional online casino provisions were discussed in conjunction with sports betting bills, but lawmakers were unable to reach consensus.
+In subsequent years (2022–2023), additional online casino provisions were discussed in conjunction with sports betting bills, but lawmakers were unable to reach a consensus.
 The passage of sports betting in 2024 has reignited interest in online casino regulation, and several lawmakers have hinted that future sessions could take up the issue again, particularly if sports betting tax revenues exceed expectations.

 Of course, almost all issues in an American legislature have people sparring over the results.
 In the case of online casinos in Missouri, these are the most prominent voices.